Landfill Engineering Support for the County of Madera Public Works Department

 Our team prepared a plan detailing short- and long-term site development; established lined refuse disposal phases; determined LFG capital improvements; identified opportunities for soil recovery; and recognized potential volume increases.
 We also prepared plans for master excavation and fills, refuse fill sequencing, phased liner excavation, soil management, stormwater collection designs, leachate collection, groundwater monitoring systems, and disposal cells construction plans.

 Tetra Tech optimized LFG well-field, standardized LFG equipment, and replaced older components with more efficient wellheads, air compressors, and blowers.
-Our team replaced an old flare station and outdated controls with new, highly efficient flare; replaced damaged wells and added new wells to increase LFG collection efficiency; and improved LFG flow rates to better control vertical and lateral LFG migration.
+Our team replaced an old flare station and outdated controls with a new, highly efficient flare; replaced damaged wells and added new wells to increase LFG collection efficiency; and improved LFG flow rates to better control vertical and lateral LFG migration.

 Operation, Maintenance, Monitoring, and Reporting